Martin Van Buren: Panic of 1837

 When Van Buren entered office, the nation's economic health had taken a turn for the worse and the prosperity of the early 1830s was over.
 Two months into his presidency, on May 10, 1837, some important state banks in New York, running out of hard currency reserves, refused to convert paper money into gold or silver, and other financial institutions throughout the nation quickly followed suit.
-This financial crisis would become known as the Panic of 1837.
+This financial crisis became known as the Panic of 1837.
 The Panic was followed by a five-year depression in which banks failed and unemployment reached record highs.

 Van Buren blamed the economic collapse on greedy American and foreign business and financial institutions, as well as the over-extension of credit by U.S. banks.
 Whig leaders in Congress blamed the Democrats, along with Andrew Jackson's economic policies, specifically his 1836 Specie Circular.
 Cries of "rescind the circular!" went up and former president Jackson sent word to Van Buren asking him not to rescind the order, believing that it had to be given enough time to work.
 Others, like Nicholas Biddle, believed that Jackson's dismantling of the Bank of the United States was directly responsible for the irresponsible creation of paper money by the state banks which had precipitated this panic.
 The Panic of 1837 loomed large over the 1838 election cycle, as the carryover effects of the economic downturn led to Whig gains in both the U.S. House and Senate.
 The state elections in 1837 and 1838 were also disastrous for the Democrats, and the partial economic recovery in 1838 was offset by a second commercial crisis later that year.

 To address the crisis, the Whigs proposed rechartering the national bank.
 The president countered by proposing the establishment of an independent U.S. treasury, which he contended would take the politics out of the nation's money supply.
 Under the plan, the government would hold its money in gold or silver, and would be restricted from printing paper money at will; both measures were designed to prevent inflation.
 The plan would permanently separate the government from private banks by storing government funds in government vaults rather than in private banks.
 Van Buren announced his proposal in September 1837, but an alliance of conservative Democrats and Whigs prevented it from becoming law until 1840.
 As the debate continued, conservative Democrats like Rives defected to the Whig Party, which itself grew more unified in its opposition to Van Buren.
 The Whigs would abolish the Independent Treasury system in 1841, but it was revived in 1846, and remained in place until the passage of the Federal Reserve Act in 1913.
 More important for Van Buren's immediate future, the depression would be a major issue in his upcoming re-election campaign.